HIPAA Physical Security

 Five-Step Physical Audit Process

-This structure keeps every location and control area covered and turns findings into a clear remediation plan.
+This process covers every location and turns findings into a clear fix plan.

 1